+Sincerely,

-Sincerely, Mr. Endres
+Mr. Endres

-PROJECT: You are to keep a READING JOURNAL while reading both books.
+PROJECT: You are to keep a READING JOURNAL while reading Great Expectations.
 Your journal can be either a Google Doc or, if you prefer physical pen/pencil and paper, an actual "marble-covered" composition notebook, or any type of notebook.
-You need a minimum of one journal entry for each chapter you read.
+You need a minimum of one journal entry for every two chapters you read.
+The are 59 chapters in the novel, so do one journal entry on chapter 1 or chapter 2, another journal entry on chapter 3 or chapter 4, your third journal entry on something in chapter 5 or chapter 6, etc., till you reach the end of the novel and have 30 journal entries total.
 Each entry should start with the date and the chapter number and be at least 8 sentences long.
-If you're responding to something very specific in the chapter, include a quote and page number as well.
-You're free to write on anything that you find interesting, impressive, or even challenging in the book you're currently reading.
+Each entry should not simply summarize what happened in a chapter; instead you should give your personal reaction to what happened in a chapter.
+You should be using the words I, me, my in your responses.
+If you're responding to something very specific in a chapter, include a quote and page number as well.
+You're free to write on anything that you find interesting, impressive, or even challenging in the novel.
 If you have trouble coming up with something to write about, here are a few suggestions to stimulate your thinking:

-- Connections to your life (explain how you can personally relate to something specific in that particular chapter) - Connections to history or current events - Connections to pop culture (something in the chapter that reminds you of a particular movie, TV show, song, meme, etc.) - Connections to other works of literature (explain how something in the chapter reminds you of another story you've read) - Literary elements and techniques (noticing when the writer used one and then trying to figure out why the writer used it---what effect does the LE/LT have on the reader?) - Noticing things that are repeated in the story, and trying to figure out why - Possible themes: a statement in a chapter that seems so true, important, or even profound - Things you disagree with or even take exception to - Anything else you can think of; be creative in your thinking and journal entries
+- Connections to your life (explain how you can personally relate to something specific in the reading) - Connections to history or current events - Connections to pop culture (something in the reading that reminds you of a particular movie, TV show, song, meme, etc.) - Connections to other works of literature (explain how something in the reading reminds you of another story or a poem you've read) - Literary elements and techniques (noticing when the writer used one and then trying to figure out why the writer used it---what effect does the LE/LT have on the reader?) - Noticing things that are repeated in the story, and trying to figure out why - Possible themes: a statement in the reading that seems so true, important, or even profound - Things you disagree with or even take exception to - Anything else you can think of; be creative in your thinking and journal entries